GregO44/lets-get-quizzical-/README.md

 ### Testing

 ### In testing the site, I started by ensuring all pages were linked together and working at project level, checking to ensure images, icons, fonts, script and styling were being applied as intended.
 I then checked all questions to ensure answers were popluating correctly.
 I subsequently tested the next question/previous question and submit button to ensure the function was working.
-Lastly I checked that all media queries were working as required before passing the code through official validators for errors.
+Lastly I checked that all media queries were working as required, before passing the code through official validators for errors.

 ## Validator Testing
 ### HTML